Edited by Daniel Charlick, MD

 - The Tibia.
-The large bone forming the top and inside (media aspect) of the ankle joint
+The large bone forming the top and inside (media and posterior malleolus) of the ankle joint.

 - The Fibula.
-The smaller bone making up the outside (lateral aspect) of the ankle joint.
+The smaller bone making up the outside (lateral malleolus) of the ankle joint.

 - The Talus.
-The dome shaped lower bone of the ankle joint.
+The dome-shaped lower bone of the ankle that moves up and down within the joint.

-An “ankle fracture” (broken ankle) occurs when one or both (fibula or tibia) of the bones making up the top part of the ankle joint are broken.
-Most commonly this is the bone on the outside of the ankle (the fibula).
+An “ankle fracture” (broken ankle) occurs when one or both of the bones (fibula or tibia) making up the top part of the ankle joint are broken.

 Ankle fractures can be broadly divided into two groups: